-The financial statements have been prepared on a historical cost basis, except for certain financial assets and financial liabilities that are
+The financial statements have been prepared on a historical cost basis, except for certain financial assets and financial liabilities that are measured at fair value.

 The financial statements are presented in Indian Rupees (INR) in lakhs, which is also the functional currency of the company and all amounts disclosed in financial statements and notes have been rounded off to the nearest lakhs, except when otherwise indicated.